balantaim/spring-computerstore/README.md

 3. Copy your secret API key to the project (use key STRIPE_SECRET_KEY as environment variable)
 4. Create a new webhook notification (Stripe > Developer > Webhook > Add listener to local profile)
 5. Select current Stripe API version (Should be the same as your project)
-6. Select events for notification (payment_intent.payment_failed, payment_intent.succeeded)
+6. Select events for notification (checkout.session.completed)
 7. Copy Signing secret to your project (use key STRIPE_WEBHOOK_SECRET as environment variable)
 8. Optionally, you could use https://webhook.site to test
 9. Optionally, test locally via Stripe CLI.